Perhaps the best part of this house where I am is the small private back garden, the little deck on one side, trees on two sides and distant hills.

 The

-cessation experience is the same as the manifestation of inherent compassion, and that the other is ones-self.
+cessation experience is synonymous with the realm of compassion, and that the other is also ones-self.
 No-self, love, unity, the recognition of ones true identity.

 Zen koans